Helpful Trucking Tools to Keep in Your Truck

 - Aluminum Tape – Helpful for making a quick patch when necessary.

-- Hammer, a few wrenches, and screw drivers – You never know what you might need to fix.
+- Hammer, a Few Wrenches, and Screw drivers – An absolute must in trucking tools – you never know what you might need to fix.

 - Work Gloves – You need to keep your hands protected.
 Make sure to buy a good pair.